techidaily/site-games-able/source/_posts/identifying-the-chasm-between-steam-and-gog-models.md

  However, Steam has a larger user base and all the benefits that come with it.
 Steam offers online communities for your favorite games, community-made mods to download, and trading cards you can sell to add to your Steam wallet.

  In short, it has the most robust game forum on the internet.
 You can also easily buy games as gifts and send the key or the game itself to a friend.
-These are some of the reasons why some argue that[all gamers should use Steam](https://www.makeuseof.com/all-gamers-should-use-steam-reasons-why/) .
+These are some of the reasons why some argue that [all gamers should use Steam](https://www.makeuseof.com/all-gamers-should-use-steam-reasons-why/) .

 ## 5\.
 Customer Support Effectiveness and Refund Policies